wavemaker/docs/learn/react-native/react-native-accessibility-testing.md

 ---
-title: "Accessibility Testing"
+title: "Accessibility Testing Strategy for WaveMaker Applications"
 sidebar_label: "Accesibility Testing"
 id: "react-native-accessibility-testing"
 ---
 ---

-## Accessibility Testing Strategy for WaveMaker Applications

-We perform accessibility testing for WaveMaker mobile applications using both BrowserStack and locally.
+We perform [accessibility testing](/learn/app-development/ui-design/accessibility/) for WaveMaker mobile applications using both BrowserStack and locally.
 The process includes:

 - Inspecting and verifying accessibility compliance across different devices and screen readers.
 - Testing using BrowserStack accessibility tools and local emulator/simulator setups.
-- Validating key aspects such as screen reader compatibility, keyboard navigation etc
+- Validating key aspects such as screen reader compatibility, keyboard navigation, and more.
 - Reporting any accessibility issues or failures to the development team for resolution.
 - This helps ensure our applications are inclusive and usable by all users, in alignment with accessibility guidelines like WCAG.